whiskyechobravo/kerkoapp/README.md

 KerkoApp requires Python 3.6 or later.

 It has only been tested under Linux (so far).
-If you run it on other platforms, (with or without encountering compatibility issues), please [let us know][KerkoApp_issues].
+If you run it on other platforms (with or without encountering compatibility issues), please [let us know][KerkoApp_issues].